shivCpp/EthereumBeginner/README.md

 # Description:

-MyToken is a simple Solidity-implemented token contract that resembles an ERC20.
-It enables the tracking of the total supply and balances of individual addresses, as well as the minting of new tokens and the burning of old ones.
-The purpose of this contract is to serve as a teaching tool for fundamental token management and smart contract creation.
+MyToken is a simple ERC20-like token contract implemented by Solidity.
+It allows tracking the total supply and balances of individual addresses, as well as minting new tokens and burning old ones.
+This contract is intended to be a learning tool for basic token management and smart contract creation..

 # Characteristics: